ibm-skills-network/portals-admin-knowledgebase/docs/learning-experiences/events.md

 - Event title and description
 - Date and time settings
-- Capacity and registration limits
+- RSVP requirements (such as lunch food choice)
-- Visibility settings (public or private)
+- Visibility settings (visible to anyone or only logged in learners)
 - Prerequisites or requirements
 - Resource materials and links